Hasan bar Bahlul: Lexicon

 He is most famous for the composition of a lexicon (ܠܝܟܣܝܩܘܢ).
-It involves scholarly and technical terms, including both Syriac words and Greek words in Syriac transliteration.
+It involves scholarly and technical terms, including both Syriac words and Greek words in Garshuni (Syriac transliteration).
 The explanations are usually in Syriac but include equivalents and brief comments in Arabic.
 Ordinary Syriac words are typically not included.
 The terms originate from the Bible in addition to theological, philosophical, and scientific literature.
 A few proper names are also included.
 The words are organized alphabetically, although Bar Bahlul sometimes clusters together the Syriac words derived from the same root.

 Bar Bahlul also provides uncommon information on dialectal variation within the Syriac language in his own period, covering a range of regions such as Upper Mesopotamia, Lower Mesopotamia, Mosul, Edessa, Harran, and more.
 Many words, phrases, names, and titles of works are known only on account of his Lexicon, which was thus given the title of "linguistic and cultural encyclopedia”.
-Much of the information in the Lexicon comes from manuscripts from both the East- and West-Syriac traditions, and significant portions benefitted the modern dictionaries of R. Payne Smith and Carl Brockelmann.
+Much of the information in the Lexicon comes from manuscripts from both the East- and West-Syriac traditions, and significant portions benefited the modern dictionaries of R. Payne Smith and Carl Brockelmann.

 The Lexicon signifies the apex of the Syriac tradition of lexicography.
-In its composition, Bar Bahlul drew heavily upon two works of Hunayn ibn Ishaq, one on homographs and a lexicon (puššāq šmāhe) now lost, and the lost lexicon of Henanisho' bar Seroshway (c.
+In its composition, Bar Bahlul drew heavily upon two works of Hunayn ibn Ishaq, one on homographs and a lexicon (puššāq šmāhe) now lost, and the lost lexicon of Ḥenanishoʿ bar Seroshway (c.
 900).
-Bar Bahlul utilized these primary sources and his own individual expertise to include many diverse selection of Greek, Syriac, and Arabic authors and works into his Lexicon.
-These includ Jacob of Serugh, Jacob of Edessa, and Moses bar Kepha, with non-Christian works like Story of Ahikar and Kalīla wa-Dimna.
+Bar Bahlul drew on these primary sources and his own expertise to include a diverse selection of Greek, Syriac, and Arabic authors and works in his Lexicon.
+These include Jacob of Serugh, Jacob of Edessa, and Moses bar Kepha, with non-Christian works like Story of Ahikar and Kalīla wa-Dimna.